brnco/DPOE-N-Workshop_IntroCLI-AVTools/README.md

 With either install method, you can check if your install was successful by opening Terminal and typing `brew help` - if you get help output, you're good; if you get an error, email me.

-Once you have installed Homebrew, proceed to the [tools install section](https://github.com/brnco/DPOE-N-Workshop_IntroCLI-AVTools#install-tools) below

 ## Windows setup instructions